-Falloffs and refunds during the years ended September 30, 2015 and 2014 are reflected in the consolidated statements of operations as a reduction of placement service revenues.
-Expected future falloffs and refunds are reflected in the consolidated balance sheet as a reduction of accounts receivable and were approximately \$86,000 and \$113,000 as of September 30, 2015 and September 30, 2014, respectively.
+Falloffs and refunds during the period are reflected in the consolidated statements of operations as a reduction of placement service revenues and were approximately \$470,000 in fiscal 2016 and \$904,000 in fiscal 2015.
+Expected future falloffs and refunds are reflected in the consolidated balance sheet as a reduction of accounts receivable and were approximately \$60,000 and \$86,000 as of September 30, 2016 and September 30, 2015, respectively.